What Is The Average Compensation Payout For Nerve Damage?

 Examples of duties of care that could be owed to you include:

-• On the roads: All road users have a duty of care to one another to navigate the roads in a way that prevents harm to themselves and others.
+- On the roads: Those using the roads have to stop harm from coming to themselves and to other road users.
 To do so, they must follow the rules and guidelines set out under the Road Traffic Act 1988 and the Highway Code.

-If you would like to check your eligibility to claim or learn about using tools like a nerve damage compensation calculator to check how much you could receive, please contact an advisor.
+If you would like to check your eligibility to claim or learn about using tools like a nerve injury compensation calculator to check how much you could receive, please contact an advisor.

 How Long Do I Have To Claim Nerve Damage Compensation?